protofire/avastars-subgraph/README.md

 ## Intro

 This subgraph aims to create a friendly experience for front-end developers, allowing to create new tools over the avastars project.
-The main idea behind this subgraphs y to create some sort of lookup matrix that allows to sort & group avastars by any of it's properties:
+The main idea behind this subgraphs is to create some sort of lookup matrix that allows to sort & group avastars by any of it's properties:

 		"All primes group by gene, by generation, by gender, by rarity, etc"